Tales of Thunder1 of 12

 The Eternals Saga (Thor Annual #7, Thor #283-301)5 of 12

-This story was started by Roy Thomas and finished by Mark Gruenwald and Ralph Macchio, with artist John Buscema eventually giving way to Keith Pollard.
-But it was born from the imagination of Jack Kirby, as all the creators tried to take Kirby’s vision of the Eternals and the Celestials and marry it to the Marvel Universe.
+This classic story was started by Roy Thomas and finished by Mark Gruenwald and Ralph Macchio, with artist John Buscema eventually giving way to Keith Pollard.
+But it was born from the imagination of Jack Kirby, as all the creators involved tried to take Kirby’s vision of the Eternals and the Celestials - which mostly inhabited its own universe prior and marry it to the Marvel Universe.

 The result is something that has left an impact on Asgard ever since, with future creators finding new ways to weave in those familiar Kirby elements whenever possible.
 Even Thor: Ragnarok bears that mark - and “The Eternals Saga” may have at least a little bit to do with that.